Faculty and Staff

 STEAM (Science, Technology, Engineering, Arts and Math)

-Rob Gilson, has been teaching since 2000, exploring student interests and community needs in order to engage children in their worlds.
+Rob Gilson, at Blue School since 2015, has been teaching since 2000, exploring student interests and community needs in order to engage children in their worlds.
 Notably, he helped develop and coordinate projects for children to beautify their communities with IMPACT OTR in Cincinnati, transforming vacant lots into organic gardens and blighted buildings into canvases for works of art.
 Rob earned an MA in Educational Studies at the University of Cincinnati and an M.Ed. in Secondary Math Education at City College of New York, and is also certified in Vedic Mathematics Teaching by the Vedic Maths Institute in the UK.
 In 2013 he established the Tinkering Club to empower children in using hand tools and design drawings to build everyday items and experience viscerally the Science, Technology, Engineering, Art & Design, and Mathematics (STEAM) of simple constructions.
-By blending traditionally separate content areas, children see the world as the amalgamation of all aspects of their understanding; the learning arises organically from the activity.
+By blending traditionally separate content areas, children see the world as the amalgamation of all aspects of their learning; the learning arises organically from the activity.
 Rob adores his wife Lynne, his daughter Shanti, kind people, sustainable living, kimchi, yoga, and bluegrass music.

 Mónica Palma (Pre-Primary) was born and raised in México City.
 She has been living in the USA since 2005.
 In parallel to her art studio practice in Brooklyn, Mónica works as an art educator in various programs around the city, including the Summer Program at LREI.
 At Blue School she is excited to bring the kids closer to her Spanish language and culture.
 Through the exploration of everyday objects, handcrafts, and music from México and other Spanish-speaking countries, Mónica seeks to bridge the disciplines of visual art and language.
 She enjoys planting seeds that will give her students a deeper understanding and appreciation of Latin culture in New York and elsewhere.
 Mónica earned her BA at the Universidad Veracruzana in México and her MFA at Virginia Commonwealth University in Richmond, Virginia.